"Reading gives us someplace to go when we have to stay were we are."

 Next to martial arts, finding new gemstone deposits, making gold discoveries, and prospecting old mining districts, my next favorite thing to do is write.
 Currently, I'm working on a new book with a working title - 'GOLD PROSPECTORS GUIDE TO ARIZONA'.
-See Arizona Gold and Copper, Arizona Gold, Prospecting in Arizona, Mountain of Gold, and Prospecting for Gold.
+See Arizona Gold and Copper, Arizona Gold, Prospecting in Arizona.

 I wrote and published many books and maps when I was the Senior Economic Geologist at the Wyoming Geological Survey at the University of Wyoming.
 I even got to walk around and map more than 1,000 square kilometers of complex geology and more than 3 dozen abandoned mines.
 Then wrote many articles for the Mining Journal and moved on to writing my own books after I left the Geological Survey.

 My last book describes many gemstone occurrences in Wyoming.
 I feel it is a one of a kind book as it has already led prospectors to finding diamonds in Colorado, North Carolina and Wyoming, rubies in Montana and Wyoming, agates, jade and opal in Wyoming, labradorite in Wyoming, iolite in Wyoming, gem-quality garnets and chromian diopside in Wyoming and elsewhere, and other gemstone deposits.
 Can you name any book that has done that?
 It is based on years of research on the geology and gemstones of Wyoming - their settings, geological environments, and how to recognized the gems.
 My book points out that Wyoming should be called the Gemstone State thanks to discoveries made since 1975.

 (2) GOLD (2011) by W. Dan Hausel and Eric J. Hausel (Rated 5 out of 5 stars by Amazon Customers).